-You've got your place at uni sorted (hooray!) and pretty soon you're going to be leaving home.
-Good times, but what on earth do you need to take with you?
+You've got your place at uni sorted but what on earth do you need to take with you?
+Here's our definitive guide for what to take to university

 Excellent question, fresher - and the answer lies within the mega 'what to take to uni' checklist that you've found right here.